The-MVP-Chefs/Recipe-Shop/README.md

 - `npm install sequelize`
 - `npm install bcrypt`

+Then you need to populate the backend with data:
+- `npm run seed`

 After installing these packages, you can start the server by running the following command:

 - `npm start -dev`